-The investment decision making and trading functions at MacKay Shields are autonomous and operate separately from our affiliates.
-We have established information barriers procedures to limit the sharing of investment decisions among MacKay Shields and its investment affiliates (other than where MacKay Shields is hired by its affiliates to provide investment services), as well as among MacKay Shields' investment teams.
+The investment decision making and trading functions at MacKay Shields are autonomous and operate separately from our affiliates (other than NYLI UK).
+We have established information barrier procedures to limit the sharing of investment decisions among MacKay Shields and its investment affiliates (other than NYLI UK or where MacKay Shields is hired by its affiliates to provide investment services), as well as among MacKay Shields' investment teams.
 In the event such information is shared, appropriate controls are placed around the information in order to limit any potential conflicts of interest.
 The information barrier also limits the dissemination of inside information.
 See "Item 10 - Other Financial Industry Activities and Affiliations," above.